daddel80/notepadpp-multireplace/README.md

   - **Default**: `StayAfterReplace=0` (disabled).
   - **Description**: When enabled (`1`), pressing the **Replace** button replaces the current match without jumping to the next one.
 When disabled (`0`), it automatically jumps to the next match after replacing.

-- **FlatList**: Controls how 'Find All' search results are displayed.
+- **GroupResults**: Controls how 'Find All' search results are displayed.
   - **Default**: `GroupResults=0` (disabled).
   - **Description**: This option changes how 'Find All' results are presented.
 When enabled (`1`), results are grouped by their source list entry, creating a categorized view.
 When disabled (`0`), all results are displayed as a single, flat list, sorted by their position in the document, without any categorization.